firehawkvfx/firehawk/README.md

 Next you will go through the steps to install the AWS cli into the ubuntu 16 VM.
 You should create a new user in aws for the cli.  don’t use the root account.  if theres ever a problem with security, you want root to be able to disable the cli users access keys.

+So create a new user with these permissions for testing only.
+These permissions are not suitable to production, and they should be limited to the minimum neecesary for your production after testing.

+Permissions:
+AdministratorAccess
+AmazonS3FullAccess

+If you think you will need Active Directory for some reason, also add these permissions:
+DirectoryServiceAdministrators

 when you enter the new users cli keys with: aws cli configure